-The gamers will trigger the change, and the area will start to do something ominous since the symbols on the door start to shine one per minute.
-These symbols are just like a countdown since they get to the end of their 10-30 symbols, the doorway will start.
+The gamers will trigger the switch, and the area will start to do something ominous as the symbols on the head of the door start to shine one by one.
+These symbols are just like a countdown since they get to the end of their 10-30 symbols, the doorway will open.
 Nothing happens, it merely opens, the secret is to earn the players feel something will happen.
 They will probably talk about what to do and what the symbols mean; they might even go back to town for supplies or rest.
 The look in their faces as soon as they realize that it was a count down is superb.

 2. Plates On the Floor

 The DM will require a picture or riddle to spell out a route that the adventurers should walk, their route being a collection of trigger plates.
 The plates are arrayed at a 3×12 routine or something like this.
-If they fail, whoever steps on the incorrect plate suffers a punishment, harm, or debuff, regardless of the DM needs.
+If they fail, whoever steps on the incorrect plate suffers a punishment, damage, or debuff, depending on the DMs instructions.
 After the adventurers walk the appropriate route dependent on the riddle or puzzle, they clean the region.

 A picture of a snake around the ceiling is a good approach to tip the trail.
 Vindictive DMs can utilize a riddle such as”The quickest way between two things” and observe the players don’t walk in a direct line since the riddle suggests.